Salvatore Ferragamo: Shoemaker to the Stars

 The Ferragamos continued to build upon what Salvatore had begun.
 Over the decades, the label was expanded to include luxury items such as eyewear, perfume, scarves, belts, handbags, watches, and clothing.
 British Prime Minister Margaret Thatcher was known to be particularly fond of Ferragamo bags, and their clientele has always included the bluebloods and celebrities of every decade.
 One of the most classic Ferragamo shoe styles, the Vara ballet pump, was designed by Salvatore's daughter Fiamma in 1978, and has been in continuous production ever since.
 The classic elegance of the patent leather or calfskin round toe shoe with a grosgrain bow and gold logo plate has not lost one ounce of its appeal in the 30+ years since it was debuted.

-A Worldwide Luxury Brand
+How Ferragamo Became a Worldwide Luxury Brand

 Since the control passed to Salvatore's family, production at Ferragamo has been automated and mechanized.
 The peak capacity of 350 pairs of shoes per day handmade by master craftsman jumped to a capacity of 11,000 pairs a day when modern technology was introduced.
 Just as Salvatore himself relaunched his business on Italian soil when his production capacity in Hollywood could not keep up with demand, his successors made the leap to meet global demand for their luxurious shoes.
 Mindful of Salvatore's passion for fit and comfort, when mechanized production was introduced, shoes were engineered to come in a vast range of sizes and up to six widths per style.
 That allowed clients to get as close to a custom fit as possible in a readymade shoe.
 Quality control remains a cornerstone of the Ferragamo label as well, with many hours put into the production of each pair of shoes.